Coarse-to-fine Q-Network with Action Sequence for Data-Efficient Reinforcement Learning: Discussion

 We have presented Coarse-to-fine Q-Network with \textbf{A}ction \textbf{S}equence (CQN-\textbf{AS}), a critic-only RL algorithm that trains a critic network to output Q-values over action sequences.
 Extensive experiments in benchmarks with various setups show that our idea not only improves the performance of the base algorithm but also allows for solving complex tasks where prior RL algorithms fail.

-\paragraph{Limitations and future work} One limitation of our work is the lack of real-world robot evaluation, as RL with fragile humanoid hardware remains a significant challenge.
-We hope our work serves as an important stepping stone toward addressing this issue.
-As discussed in \cref{sec:bigym_experiments} and \cref{sec:ablation_analysis_failure}, solving tasks involving small objects or requiring fine torque control also remains a limitation of our approach.
-We are excited about future directions, including real-world RL with humanoid robots, incorporating advanced critic architectures \citep{kapturowski2022human,chebotar2023q,springenberg2024offline}, bootstrapping RL agents from imitation learning \citep{hu2023imitation,xing2024bootstrapping} or offline RL \citep{nair2020awac,lee2021offline}, extending the idea to recent model-based RL approaches \citep{hafner2023mastering,hansen2023td}, fine-tuning vision-language-action models that use action sequence \citep{team2024octo,doshi2024scaling} or language models that use multi-token prediction \citep{gloeckle2024better,liu2024deepseek} with our algorithm, to name but a few.
+\paragraph{Limitations and future work} One limitation of our work is the lack of real-world robot evaluation.
+Moreover, as discussed in \cref{sec:bigym_experiments} and \cref{sec:ablation_analysis_failure}, solving tasks involving small objects remains a limitation of our approach.
+One potential approach would be using strong pre-trained vision encoders, but we find that computational cost is often prohibitively large, which remains as an open problem.
+We are excited about future directions, including real-world RL with humanoid robots, incorporating advanced critic architectures \citep{kapturowski2022human,chebotar2023q,springenberg2024offline}, bootstrapping RL agents from imitation learning \citep{hu2023imitation,xing2024bootstrapping} or offline RL \citep{nair2020awac,lee2021offline}, extending the idea to recent model-based RL approaches \citep{hafner2023mastering,hansen2023td}, extend parallel value learning scheme to autoregressive, multi-step Q-learning scheme \citep{kahn2018self}, fine-tuning vision-language-action models that use action sequence \citep{team2024octo,doshi2024scaling} or language models that use multi-token prediction \citep{gloeckle2024better,liu2024deepseek} with our algorithm, to name but a few.